 Some would include relaxation techniques as a type of stimulus control.

 Stimulus control works better for reducing sleep latency than for preventing nighttime awakenings.
 It is therefore more effective in cases of sleep onset insomnia than sleep maintenance insomnia.
 Stimulus control can have long lasting effects if the patient stays with it.
 And staying with it is the key.
 Doctors know this type of therapy is more likely to be effective in highly motivated patients who will take charge of their insomnia management.
-The more lazy patients may be better off with medication.
+Patients who are unwilling or unable to improve their sleep management may be better off with medication.

 Neurological Receptors and How Insomnia Drugs Interact With Them